For Payroll Coordinators: UROP Payroll Guidelines

 Refer to the online instructions on creating a UROP appointment for complete details on using the HSA application.

-The minimum hourly amount a UROP student may be paid is $9.75, which is also the UROP direct funding hourly amount.
-UROP students paid from any source may not be paid less than $9.75 per hour.
+The minimum hourly amount a UROP student may be paid is $11.00, which is also the UROP direct funding hourly amount.
+UROP students paid from any source may not be paid less than $11.00 per hour.
+The direct funing hourly rate and UROP minimum hourly rate will be increasing to $11.50 per hour on June 1, 2017.

 Due to MIT policy based on regulations regarding overhead, you are not allowed to mix education funds (e.g. UROP funds) with sponsored research funds.
 If UROP has agreed to fund a student for a given term, a faculty member may not supplement this income with funds from his/her research account.